philippotto-hauber/poll-tracker-assignment/README.md

 - handle warnings in logger -> currently written to console!
 - html tests
 - short docu of steps in README
-- only keep packages necessary for running scraper in requirements.txt, i.e. no matplotlib and jupyter
+- ~~only keep packages necessary for running scraper in requirements.txt, i.e. no matplotlib and jupyter~~
 - pandas has to be version 1.2.0!
+- adjust message when aborting script
+- remove option pad for trend